-Your Zip Code Might Be As Important To Health As Your Genetic Code
+Your ZIP Code Might Be As Important To Health As Your Genetic Code

 "More providers are beginning to recognize the impact that the social determinants have on their patients," she says.

-Nicole Friedman, a regional manager at Kaiser Permanente Northwest agrees.
+Nicole Friedman, a regional manager at Kaiser Permanente Northwest, agrees.
 But she goes one step further.

 She hopes giving doctors more information about the home life of each patient will push health care in a new direction — away from more high-priced treatments and toward providing the basics.